-To learn about specific varietals, make a list of the wines you drink.
-Make tasting notes of what your favorite wines taste like, then research the varietal.
-The grape varietal will have a specific flavor profile, which is only the starting point of the wine you drink in your glass.
+To learn about specific varieties, make a list of the wines you drink.
+Make tasting notes of what your favorite wines taste like, then research the grape species used to make it.
+The grape variety will have a specific flavor profile, which is only the starting point of the wine you drink in your glass.
 Vintners set a complex chemical reaction in place when they choose to harvest the grapes and begin making wine.

 Be a flavor sleuth ask the following question: